Domestic Hot Water Coil Troubleshooting

 3. Check the high limit is at least 20ºf higher than the low limit.

-4. Check the Inlet is cold water in and the outlet is hot water out.
+4. Check that the Inlet is cold water in and the outlet is hot water out.

 5. Check the incoming water pressure.
 Most coils are rated for no more than 60 psi.

-6. Check the size of the coil to manufacturers specs.
-If you cannot get that information a rough measure is 50,000 btu's per gallon of flow.
-Example, a 100,000 btu's would only produce about 2 to 2.25gpm of hot water.
+6. Check the size of the coil to the manufacturer's specs.
+If you cannot get that information, a rough measure is 50,000 BTUs per gallon of flow.
+For example, a 100,000 BTU would only produce about 2 to 2.25gpm of hot water.

 If no mixing valve check the draw.
 Put a 5-gallon bucket in the tub.
 Turn on the hot water only.
 Run the water into the bucket for 1 minute.
 Check the amount of water against the flow of the coil.
-Example if you have a 3-gpm coil you should not have more than 3 gallons of water in the bucket in a minute.
-If you do install a flow restrict or that matches the flow rating on the coil.
+For example, if you have a 3-gpm coil, you should not have more than 3 gallons of water in the bucket in a minute.
+If you do install a flow restrictor that matches the flow rating on the coil.

 Click Browser Back Button